MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-guarded-host-prerequisites.md

 >Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016

-Review the host prerequisites for the mode of attestation you've chosen, then click on the next step to add guarded hosts.
+Review the host prerequisites for the mode of attestation you've chosen, then click the next step to add guarded hosts.

 ## TPM-trusted attestation